How event systems work on the JTL platform: AppBridge events, lifecycle hooks, and SCX polling events.

 Topics will follow a resource:action naming convention (for example, order:verification:complete or inventory:updated) so the intent of an event is clear from its name alone.

-What they are: Server-to-server callbacks defined in your app’s manifest.json.
-The JTL platform calls these URLs when specific lifecycle events occur; primarily when a merchant installs or uninstalls your app.How they work: You define URLs in the lifecycle section of your manifest.
-When the event occurs (e.g. a merchant installs your app), JTL sends a request to your URL.
-Your server processes it and responds.When to use them:
+What they are: A URL defined in your app’s manifest.json that JTL loads in an iframe when a merchant installs your app.How they work: You define a configurationUrl in the lifecycle section of your manifest.
+When a merchant installs your app, JTL loads that URL inside the JTL Hub.
+Your app shows its onboarding UI, completes the AppBridge handshake, and signals setup is done by calling appBridge.method.call('setupCompleted').When to use it:

-Setting up tenant-specific data when a merchant installs your app
+Showing onboarding UI when a merchant installs your app

-The setupUrl is the most important lifecycle hook.
+The configurationUrl is the most important lifecycle hook.
 It’s the entry point for the merchant’s first interaction with your app.
 If this URL is unreachable when a merchant tries to install your app, the installation fails.
 Make sure it’s always available.

 For implementation details, see the Quick Start: From Scratch guide, which walks through the full setup handshake.